Mednasa/MySQL_MovieProject/README.md

 # Project Title: "Online Movie Archive System"

 ## Project Description:
-You are tasked with creating an "Online Movie Archive System" for a community of cinema enthusiasts.
-This system should allow users to store and manage information about movies and allow registered users to view and comment on the movies.
+It is a project to create an “Online Movie Archive System” database for a community of movie lovers.
+This system should enable the storage and management of information about movies and enable users to view information about movies.

 ## Requirements:
 The system should have the following features: